pitastrudl/wekanwiki/Chromebook.md

 NOTE: Sometimes reboot stops port forwarding, then it needs to be enabled again at Chromebook settings.

 But problem is, using that LAN IP address does not work from Chromebook's own browser like Chrome or Linux Firefox.
-Something should be figured out so that both Chromebook webbrowser and LAN other computers webbrowsers can be used at the same time.
+So looking at that at the next option:

 #### c) Use hosts file